 Health, Nutrition and WASH (HNWASH) are major determinants impacting quality of life.
 In many developing countries, access to quality and affordable health care, balanced diet, safe water and basic sanitation is a challenge for the poor and disadvantaged, especially for women and children.
 IPE Global works with a wide range of stakeholders such as national and state governments, development partners, civil society organisations and the private sector to design, manage, facilitate sustainable change in lives of millions of people.

-We realise that investments in this sector, focusing on the underserved, would have large impact on the well-being of the communities and transform their lives.
-It is not coincidental that these were included in the erstwhile Millennium Development Goals (MDGs) and are now contained within Sustainable Development Goals (SDGs).
-To maximise health impact, we have integrated, multi-sectoral approaches to strengthen health systems, policy design, planning, service delivery, hospital management, demand generation and social behaviour change communication (SBCC), human resources in health, health financing and health, nutrition, water, sanitation and hygiene services improvement.
+HNWASH was a key focus for Millennium Development Goals (MDGs) and remains so within Sustainable Development Goals (SDGs).
+We realise that investments in this sector, focusing on the underserved, have large impact on the well-being of the communities and transform their lives.
+To maximise impact of health investments, we have integrated, multi-sectoral, innovative approaches to strengthen health systems, policy design, planning, service delivery, demand generation, social behaviour change communication (SBCC), human resources strengthening, health financing, nutrition, water, sanitation and hygiene services.